Our story

 Where

 There's much to explore in our neighborhood.
-Be sure to plan plenty of time to experience the Mojave Desert.
+Be sure to plan plenty of time to experience our Desert.

 Just to name a few...